SAP-archive/iot-edge-samples/README.md

 | Edge Streaming Aggregation  | It creates two types of **streaming aggregations**: sliding (streaming time window - aggregation calculated in every incoming event) and jumping (database like time bucket - aggregation calculated end of every time bucket).
 The sliding aggregations can be send to rule engine | [streaming-aggregation](https://github.com/SAP/iot-edge-services-samples/tree/streaming-aggregation)  |

 ## Download and Installation
-Download and Instalation for each sample are described in the respective REEAME.
+Download and Instalation for each sample are described in the respective README.

 ## Configuration
-Configuration for each sample are described in the respective REEAME.
+Configuration for each sample are described in the respective README.

 ## Limitations / Disclaimer
 Note: Sample scenarios/applications are designed to help you get an overall understanding of various extensibility concepts/patterns.
 SAP recommends not to use these samples for any productive usage.
 They show basic interaction with an SAP IoT Edge Services system.
 Topics like authentication, error handling, transactional correctness, security, caching, tests were omitted on purpose for the sake of simplicity.

 ## Konwn Issues
-Konown issues for each sample are described in the respective REEAME.
+Konown issues for each sample are described in the respective README.

 ## How to obtain support
-Support for each sample are described in the respective REEAME.
+Support for each sample are described in the respective README.

 ## Copyright and License
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the Apache Software License, v.
 2 except as noted otherwise in the LICENSE file